KongZ/graylog-plugin-slack/README.md

 Enable Webhooks in general and create an incoming Webhook for Graylog as described in the [Mattermost docs](http://docs.mattermost.com/developer/webhooks-incoming.html).

+This plugin is not tested on Mattermost.
+It should provide a compatibility as of version 1.4.

 #### Step 2: Create alarm callback or message output

-Create a "Slack alarm callback" on the "Manage alerts" page of your stream.
+Create a "Slack Alarm Callback" on the "Manage notifications" page of your alert.
+Or "Slack Output" on "Manage outputs" page of your stream.
 Enter the requested configuration (use the Incoming Webhook URL you created in step 1) and save.
 Make sure you also configured alert conditions for the stream so that the alerts are actually triggered.

+### Configuration attributes

+* Webhook URL - An URL for sending message to Slack.
+This field is not required when Slack's token is used.
+* Color - A color of Slack attachment.
+I recommend `#FF0000` (red) color for alert and `#0000FF` (blue) color for output
+* Channel - A Slack channel or user name to receive a message.
+* Message icon - Override Slack bot icon with this icon URL.
+You can leave this field empty to use icon which is configured when creating Slack webhook or Slack app.
+* User name - Overide Slack bot user name.
+You can leave this field empty to use a bot name which is configured when creating Slack webhook or Slack app.
+* Include stream information - You can extend a message by including Graylog Stream information
+* Notify user - When message is sent to Slack, also tag these users or channels.
+You can direclty enter user name in `@user` or use a field variable to tag a user name which was found on a log.
+For example, `${login_by}` will tag a Slack user which name was found in Graylog log's field `login_by`
+* Footer icon - Add a footer icon to Slack message
+* Timestamp field - Add a Slack message timestamp.
+By default, a timestamp should be selected from `timestamp` field
+* Graylog URL - If this field provided, it will add a link back to Graylog server on Slack message
+* Add acknowledge button - Display acknowledge buttons on Slack message.
+This will allow Slack user to interact with a message.
+This function requires Slack token.
+* Slack token - A Slack token which is generated from Slack app.
+This token is required to interact with acknowledge buttons.
+If Slack `token` is provided,  `Webhook URL` can be omitted

 The same applies for message outputs which you can configure in *Stream* - > *Manage Outputs*.